Welcome fellow LightScribers

 I don’t want to put you to sleep with a long explanation of who I am, and why I have put together LightScribeSoftware.org.
 However since you are reading this you deserve a little info on me and the reason for the site, so here goes…

-I’m not saying that makes me an expert (although I have been called The LightScribe Guru by some 🙂 ) I would refer to myself as an avid fan.
+I’m not saying that makes me an expert (although I have been called The LightScribe Guru by some 🙂 ) I refer to myself as an avid fan.

-So that’s me… So why this new website?
+So that’s me… So why this website?

-This is something many of us have been expecting as HP have stopped putting LightScribe drives in their PCs and Laptops, and the lack of development for Windows new OS, Win 8.
-In conjunction with the fact that there have been no updates to the LightScribe System Software since 2 July 2012.
-By comparison in the early years (LightScribe was announced in late 2004) the System Software could have a number of updates every month.
+This is something many in the LightScribe community have been expecting.
+Since HP stopped putting LightScribe drives in their PCs and Laptops for some time now, and the lack of development for Windows new OS, Win 8.
+In addition, there have been no updates to the LightScribe System Software since 2 July 2012.
+By comparison in the early years (LightScribe was announced in late 2004) the System Software would have a number of updates every month.

-During this time it was my fear that the LightScribe community would be without the necessary access to the system software that is essential for a working LightScribe system.
+During this time it was my fear that the LightScribe community would be without the necessary access to the System Software that is essential for a working LightScribe system.
 It was then I decided that I needed to act, and act fast!

-LightScribeSoftware.org is the result of my desire to make permanently available the software we have come to rely on as well as all the other free labeling software much loved by people when they start using LightScribe to create DVD and CD labels.
+One that will make permanently available the software we have come to rely on as well as all the other free labeling software much loved by people when they start using LightScribe to create DVD and CD labels.

 I would be doing everybody who wants a complete LightScribe labeling solution a disservice, if I did not.
-However my main interest was to make available to all, the software many have come to rely on, for creating their LightScribe labels.
+However my main goal was to make available to all, the free software many have used for years to creating their LightScribe labels.

 HP and LightScribe.com Update

 This however does not, in my opinion, remove the need for an ‘independent’ LightScribe resource and support site.
 One day HP will pull the plug on LightScribe and I will be here still to take up the slack… 🙂

 In addition to making the software available, I want to include a support area where I can share what I have learned about LightScribe and more importantly how to overcome the many problems encountered, especially when installing LightScribe for the first time.